-So Eliyahu Golomb was the leader of the Jewish defense effort in Mandate Palestine and chief architect of the Haganah; the underground military organization for the defense of the Yishuv between 1920 and 1948.
+So Eliyahu Golomb was the leader of the Jewish defense effort in Mandate Palestine and chief architect of the Haganah, the underground military organization for the defense of the Yishuv between 1920 and 1948.
 Eliyahu Golomb was born in 1803 under the Russian Empire (now in western Belarus).
-Furthermore, in 1909, his parents sent him to Eretz Israel to study at the Herzliya Gymnasium.
-Then his parents immigrated to Israel in 1911 and settled in the city of Tel Aviv.
+Furthermore, in 1909, his parents sent him to Eretz, Israel, to study at the Herzliya Gymnasium.
+Then his parents immigrated to Israel in 1911 and settled in Tel Aviv.
 His father, who owned a flour mill in Russia, also set up such a mill in Jaffa.

 Eliyahu Golomb Establishes The Haganah

-Eliyahu Golomb is one of the founders of the Haganah and was its commander for many years; during which he purchased weapons abroad (mainly from Vienna, Paris, and Berlin).
-Golomb was sent abroad on behalf of the Haganah between 1922 and 1924, in order to purchase weapons and organize groups of young pioneers in Europe.
-He worked to subordinate the defense organization under institutional authority – first under the Histadrut, and then under national institutions.
+Eliyahu Golomb is one of the founders of the Haganah and was its commander for many years, during which he purchased weapons abroad (mainly from Vienna, Paris, and Berlin).
+Golomb was sent abroad on behalf of the Haganah between 1922 and 1924 to purchase weapons and organize groups of young pioneers in Europe.
+He worked to subordinate the defense organization under institutional authority – first under the Histadrut and then under national institutions.

 Eliyahu Golomb’s Family

 Golomb was in love with Rebecca, the sister of Moshe Sharett, who was his close friend.
 But she married his friend Dov Hoz.
 Then he later married her younger sister, Ada Shertok.
 Furthermore, Golomb and Ada had three children: Dikla, David (Dodik), and Dalia.
 His son David later became a member of the Knesset.
 He was buried in Trumpeldor Cemetery in Tel Aviv near his brother-in-law Dov Hoz and his family, and his brother-in-law Moshe Sharett and his wife were later buried there.